 China's 'space dream': A Long March to the Moon and beyond

-Here is a look at China's space programme through the decades, and where it is headed:
+Here is a look at the Chinese space program, and where it is headed:

-Soon after the Soviet Union launched Sputnik in 1957, Chairman Mao Zedong pronounced: "We too will make satellites."
+Soon after the Soviet Union launched Sputnik in 1957, Chinese leader Mao Zedong pronounced: "We too will make satellites."

 It took more than a decade, but in 1970, China launched its first satellite on a Long March rocket.